LukasPedersen/Park-n-Wash/ReedMe.md

 - [x] User can select parking spot from the list af all available parking spots.
 - [x] User can select type of ticket for selected parking spot.
 - [x] User gets a ticket with, a parking spot id, ticket id, ticket type, timestamp, and a pin code
+- [x] On checkout user will input ticket(pin code) and ticket will become valid again
-- [ ] On checkout user will input ticket(pin code) and get it back with a new time stamp and a receipt for payment
+- [ ] On checkout user will get a new time stamp and a receipt for payment
 ## Contributors
 [Lukas Pedersen](https://https://github.com/LukasPedersen)